 - Employers must allow nursing employees to take reasonable breaks each day to express breast milk unless allowing the employees to take nursing mother breaks would cause an undue hardship.

 - Safety in the workplace

-- The Occupational Safety and Health Act requires employers to provide a safe workplace that is free of known dangers.
+- The Occupational Safety and Health Act requires employers to provide a safe workplace free of known dangers.
 Employers must also provide safety equipment, training, and safe working conditions for your particular industry.

 - Hostile working environment protections

-- The New Jersey Law Against Discrimination prohibits sexual harassment, including unwelcome sexual advances, requests for sexual favors, or any other verbal or physical conduct of a sexual nature, from employers, coworkers, supervisors, or subcontractors.
+- The New Jersey Law Against Discrimination prohibits sexual harassment, including unwelcome sexual advances, requests for sexual favors, or any other verbal or physical conduct of a sexual nature from employers, coworkers, supervisors, or subcontractors.